Hiflylabs/awesome-dbt/README.md

 Use-cases and user stories implemented by the community members using components of the MDS with dbt.

+- [Self-service Business Intelligence](https://medium.com/p/3b7e24a92e27) - Eliminate the need for a data modeling semantic layer in BI
 - [Leveraging DBT as a Data Modeling tool](https://medium.com/analytics-and-data/leveraging-dbt-as-a-data-modeling-tool-b3caf78f4a3a) - Reflection on one-year usage of dbt.
 - [dbt + Materialize: Streaming to a dbt project near you](https://blog.getdbt.com/dbt-materialize-streaming-to-a-dbt-project-near-you/) - How to own your real-time transformation workflows like batch-based alternatives.
 - [Who's really using dbt?](https://semistructured.substack.com/p/dbt-analytics-engineering-or-data-engineering) - Behind the community of analytics engineers.